-How much is your rent going to be or how much are you going to be able to afford?
-Putting together a budget that includes that cost is essential.
+How much is your rent going to be, and how much are you able to afford?
+When you’re budgeting, you need to include your rent or mortgage.
 Experts say your rent or mortgage shouldn’t be any more than 30% of your income.

 2. Security Deposits

 If you are moving into a home, you want to be sure that you have the money you need for a down payment or security deposit.
 Your utility company may also require you to pay some sort of security deposit that you’ll get back after a year or so of regular payments.